iluha5/ultimate_stats/README.md

 * collect statistics with time stamps
 * all control buttons is in one screen
-* convenient workflow with game log, there are two modes - preview mode and full mode
+* convenient workflow with a game log, there are two modes - preview mode and full mode
 * UNDO и REDO for logs
 * adaptive markup (includes height adaptive) for convenient work in all modern mobile devices
-* downloading game file to device
+* downloading a game file to device
-* all game statistic hold on the operator's device (in localstorage)
+* all game statistics hold on the operator's device (in localstorage)
 * working with network breaks (sync after communication restoration)